brackenluke/react-portfolio/README.md

 # React Portfolio App
 This app was created to showoff the hardwork and learning i've done in bootcamp.

+## Credits
+I used the application Module 20 Mini-Project: Bucket List from the UTSA gitlab as an example.
+Some of the code I used was taken from there as an example.

 ## Description
 This is a react based app using node and vite to showoff my portfolio.